Updated March 2021

 In this article you will learn how to apply the LinkedIn employee notification feature to LinkedIn company page posts so you can alert your team to company page updates you’d like them to like / comment / share.

-As a LinkedIn Page Admin, did you know you can let your employees know when you’ve posted an important update on your organisation’s page using LinkedIn Employee Notifications?
+As a LinkedIn Page Super Admin or Content Admin, you can let your employees know when you’ve posted an important update on your organisation’s page using LinkedIn Employee Notifications.
 From LinkedIn’s perspective, employees are those LinkedIn members who’ve listed your organisation’s Page (correctly) in the Work Experience section of their LinkedIn Profile.
 If you’re not sure how to check who’s listed as an employee on LinkedIn, the image below shows you where to look.

 Why Employee Engagement on LinkedIn Matters